-In 2015, the German competition authority (the Federal Cartel Office) initiated an investigation of the practices in Germany of metal packaging manufacturers, including Ardagh.
+In 2015, the German competition authority (the Federal Cartel Office) initiated an investigation of the practices in Germany of metal packaging manufacturers, including Ardagh's Food & Specialty Metal Packaging business which was sold to Trivium.
 In 2018, the European Commission took over this investigation and the German investigation is, as a result, at an end.
-The European Commission's investigation is ongoing, and there is at this stage no certainty as to the extent of any charge which may arise.
+Ardagh has agreed to provide an indemnity in respect of certain losses that Trivium might incur in connection with this investigation.
+The European Commission's investigation is ongoing, and there is, at this stage no certainty as to the extent of any charge which may arise.
 Accordingly, no provision has been recognized.

-On April 21, 2017, a jury in the United States awarded \$50 million in damages against the Group's U.S. glass business, formerly Verallia North America ("VNA"), in respect of one of two asserted patents alleged to have been infringed by VNA.
+On April 21, 2017, a jury in the United States awarded \$50 million in damages against the Group's U.S. glass packaging business, formerly Verallia North America ("VNA"), in respect of one of two asserted patents alleged to have been infringed by VNA.
 On March 8, 2018, the trial judge confirmed the jury verdict.
-Ardagh notes the court's award of prejudgement interest to the Plaintiffs, its refusal to enhance the damages award in favor of the Plaintiffs and its refusal to award legal costs to the Plaintiffs.
-Ardagh disagrees with the jury verdict, both as to liability and quantum of damages, and strongly believes that the case is without merit and accordingly, no provision has been recognized.
-Ardagh is vigorously appealing the verdict to the Federal Appeals Court.
-On March 23, 2018, the Company filed its appeal notice and posted a surety bond with the Court.
-Plaintiffs filed a notice of cross-appeal on April 4, 2018.
-The appeal proceedings are ongoing.
+On July 12, 2019, the US Court of Appeals for the Federal Circuit affirmed the District Court's decision of March 2018.
 The case was filed before Ardagh acquired VNA and customary indemnifications are in place between Ardagh and the seller of VNA.
+Arbitration proceedings are ongoing to enforce the indemnity.
+On October 8, 2019, Ardagh paid the court award and related interests to the plaintiffs.
+The results for the year ended December 31, 2019 include the receivable for the tax adjusted indemnity.